-No late applications are accepted.
-Students need to apply to a university prior to their scholarship application.
-The qualifying criteria for a scholarship varies depending on whether you are aiming to take a Technical and Vocational course (TVET), a Bachelor’s degree, a Master’s or a PhD.
-Incidentally, you must be 18 within the first academic year of study, but there is no upper age limit on applying for a scholarship.
+The completed application must be submitted once all final documents are available, and this includes the acceptance letter and the final grade results for high school leavers.
+The qualifying criteria for a scholarship varies depending on whether you are aiming to take a Technical and Vocational course, a Bachelor’s degree, a Master’s or a PhD.
+The minimum age at which you can qualify for an overseas scholarship is 17, but the expectation is that you will turn 18 during that academic year.
+There is no upper age limit on applying for a scholarship.

 Undergraduate Degree Scholarships